MrDevz-7/MrDevz-7/README.md

 ---

 I build full-stack web applications — from schema design and REST APIs to frontend rendering and cloud deployment.
-My current focus is shipping reliable production systems and building AI-assisted tools in Python.
+My current focus is shipping reliable production systems and building AI-assisted tools in Python, React or PHP.

 I care about two things when I ship: **the client owns their content autonomously**, and **the system stays up without babysitting.**